dammi01/portfolio/README.md

 # dammi01.github.io
 Michael's Homepage

-Thais IS the homepage with my portfólio.
+This is the homepage with my portfólio.